 Pregnancy Safe Poses

-The following are some of the safe poses for pregnancy that you can easily practice without any headache.
+The following are some of the safe poses for pregnancy that you can easily practice without any headaches.

-The ancient art of yoga helps in not only enhancing the uterine space for the proper growth and development of the fetus, but is also responsible for the release of happy hormones-“endorphins.”
+The ancient art of yoga helps not only enhance the uterine space for the proper growth and development of the fetus but is also responsible for the release of happy hormones-“endorphins.”
 These endorphins make the mother agile and generate a feeling of goodness.